 Jaimee Garbacik (she/they) is the owner and founder of Footnote Editorial.
 An editor, author, and publishing consultant, she has been privileged to edit for New York Times bestselling authors, Caldecott Honor and Emmy Award recipients, and some of the world’s foremost scientists.

 Specialties include literary and commercial fiction, young adult (YA) fiction, essay collections, long-form journalism, and LGBTQIA and gender studies.
 At Footnote Editorial, Jaimee makes it their mission to enhance authors’ innate voices and to “never pummel sentences for sport.”

-Jaimee is also the author of Gender and Sexuality For Beginners (For Beginners, 2013), a critical examination of the sex-gender system and the evolution of gender roles, currently on curricula at more than a dozen universities.
+Jaimee is also the author of Gender and Sexuality For Beginners (For Beginners, 2013), a critical examination of the sex-gender system and the evolution of gender roles, taught on curricula at more than a dozen universities.
 They have guest lectured at the University of Washington, Emerson College, Lewis & Clark College, and elsewhere, and have presented on gender and sexuality in bookstores, music venues, and community centers around the country.

 They are most recently the editor/curator of Ghosts of Seattle Past (Chin Music Press, 2017), an anthology and art exhibit commemorating places in Seattle lost to rapid development, and a finalist for the Washington State Book Award.
 Jaimee lives in New York City.